multigcs/LinuxCNC-RIO/plugins/vout_pwm/README.md

 net spindle-speed => rio.SP.0
 ```

-use min/max values to scale the speed (RPM in linuxcnc 0-10000RPM) to the right pwm value (0-100%).
+use min/max values to scale the speed (Spindle-RPM in linuxcnc 0-10000RPM) to the right pwm value (0-100%).